 American Express periodically runs transfer bonuses to their airline and hotel partners, and in the past year we’ve seen a distinct ramp up of those bonuses.
-Currently, Amex has debuted a new 40% bonus when you convert Amex points into British Airways Avios.
+Currently, Amex has debuted a new 30% bonus when you convert Amex points into British Airways Avios or Iberia Avios.
 Is this a good deal?
-It definitely could be, especially if you’re looking to book Qatar Airways QSuites via a very attractive British Airways Avios pricing.
-Let’s take a look.
+It definitely could be, so let’s take a look.

 - capped at 999k Avios